eXascaleInfolab/TSM-Bench/generation/README.md

 ### Running TS-LSH

 This step constructs locality-sensitive hashing (LSH) tables and indexes the GAN-generated segments.
 It then uses the original data to query the hashing tables to obtain similar synthetic time series segments.
-Finally, it appends the o
+Finally, it appends the results to the long generated time series.

+The following scripts would execute all previous steps in addition to the state-of-the-art method Graph-GAN:

 <pre><code>
 python3 main.py
 </code></pre>

-to run the TS-LSH pipeline, this will decompose the time series data using the STL-Robust decomposition, train a model for each component, generate new time series data then reconstruct the time series data.